aesthytik/redux-thunk-example/README.md

 ### Last words and other resources

 We now have an app that is fetching data asynchronously from an API, using React for our UI and Redux for managing the state of our application.
-I think this is a good starting point for someone who wants to write some personal project or small projects and wants to try some new technologies.
+I think this is a good starting point to start a personal project or a small project and also try some new technologies.

-This doesn't mean that Redux is the solution for every problem we face when writing apps in React, as Dan Abramov himself clearly states in an interesting [article.](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)
+This doesn't mean that Redux is the solution for every problem we face when writing apps in React or that Redux is a a must-use in any Javascript written project, as Dan Abramov himself clearly states in an interesting [article.](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)

 - [Github repo](https://github.com/bradeac/using-redux-with-react)
 - [Redux docs](http://redux.js.org/)